woudc/woudc-data-registry/docs/running.rst

 data and allows specific measurements to be directly queried.

 woudc-data-registry product totalozone generate <flags> /path/to/archive/root
-    Delete all records from the total_ozone table and use all TotalOzone files to generate total_ozone records. <flags> are as
+    Delete all records from the totalozone table and use all TotalOzone files to generate total_ozone records. <flags> are as
     follows: